 Dentistry: Dental disease is one of the most common and concerning disorders that plagues our pets.
-It is also one of the most underdiagnosed conditions, and has serious and far-reaching implications on your pet’s overall health.
+It is also one of the most under diagnosed conditions and has serious and far-reaching implications on your pet’s overall health.
 Dental evaluation is part of every physical exam, as is counseling on how to provide good oral hygiene at home.
 We offer full-service dental procedures at the hospital, including ultrasonic scaling and polishing (the same instruments used at your own dentist!) and extraction of unhealthy teeth.
+We are now able to take full mouth radiographs to evaluate the crown as well as the root of the tooth.
 For pain control in the case of extractions, we use local anesthetics in addition to other types of pain medication.
 We also place acupuncture needles to help with pain control.
-Dental cleanings are performed on Wednesday mornings.
+Dental cleanings are performed on Monday and Wednesdays.

 Specialists: In the event that your pet requires orthopedic surgery, advanced soft-tissue procedures, or advanced diagnostics, we have access to board-certified specialists who will travel to our hospital to meet your pet’s needs.
 We also routinely refer to Ocean State Veterinary Specialists and Tufts University Foster Hospital for Small Animals when the need of our patients has gone beyond what we are able to provide.
 These facilities have access to a wide variety of board-certified specialists, and advanced diagnostics such as ultrasound, MRI, and CT scan.
 They are also fully-equipped and staffed 24/7 to monitor hospitalized patients.
 You can visit their websites on our Resources page.

-Acupuncture and Herbal Medicine: Dr. Hoffer and Dr. Corey are certified in acupuncture; Dr. Hoffer also has training in the use of Chinese and Western herbs.
+Acupuncture and Herbal Medicine: Dr. Hoffer is certified in acupuncture; Dr. Hoffer also has training in the use of Chinese and Western herbs.
 Acupuncture treatments are available for purchase in packages that include a discount, ask our staff for more information.
 Please visit our Acupuncture page to learn more!

 Canine Training and Behavior Consults: Our resident dog trainer, Beth McGuire, has over 10 years of training experience.
 She teaches our group puppy classes at the hospital in the warmer months, and also offers individual behavior consults year-round.
 One-on-one consults can be scheduled either at the hospital, or at your home.
 Beth uses only positive re-enforcement methods for her training, employing devices such as the “clicker” and the Gentle Leader Easy-Walk Harness.
-Easy-Walk Harnesses can be purchased at the hospital, and we would be happy to help you select and fit a harness for your dog.
 Beth specializes in aggression and anxiety disorders.
 We can offer suggestions for obedience classes elsewhere during times that we are not holding them at the hospital – please ask us.
 Remember: if positive re-enforcement methods are not used, don’t take the class!

 Nutritional Counseling: Counseling pet owners on proper diets and nutritional supplements is one of the most important services that we provide.
 A good diet and appropriate supplements provide the building blocks for a healthy body, and can help to both treat and prevent disease.
 There are a lot of misconceptions about what constitutes a good quality pet food, and a lot of books and websites that purport to tell the “truth” about pet diets and supplements.
 We urge you to use our hospital as a trusted resource to educate yourself about diet and nutrition – please do not hesitate to ask for our list of suggested diets, home-cooking and nutritional supplement handouts, and info on raw diets.
 We also carry only the best-quality fish oil and arthritis supplements at the hospital.
 Please check out our Resources page for some internet sites that can be trusted to provide helpful information.